ideal-lab5/idn-acuity-index-substrate/doc/launch-announcement.md

 Currently hybrid connects directly to a full node to index it.
 In a later version it will be able to index a chain via a light client.

 Development of this tool was funded by a [grant](https://github.com/w3f/Grants-Program/blob/master/applications/hybrid.md) from the [Web3 Foundation](https://web3.foundation/).
+The Web3 Foundation funds research and development teams building the technology stack of the decentralized web.
+It was established in Zug, Switzerland by Ethereum co-founder and former CTO Gavin Wood.
+Polkadot is the Foundation's flagship project.

 ## Architecture